Taurus Model 85S

 Groupings, torso at 7 meters, head at 10 meters using 158gn handloads in Double Action:

-Since I bought this gun used it had some wear, some of the bluing had come off near the bore and there is a dent at the back near the hammer, possibly due to the gun falling on the floor, I've been told the first owner of this revolver was a São Paulo Civil Police officer, so it probably saw some field use being carried in plains clothing, I have no idea how many rounds it could've been, but the trigger feels excellent for such a gun, probably broke-in for sure, using a Lyman Digital Gauge I've measured the trigger to 9lbs at Double Action, and 2lbs at Single Action, the single action pull is very close to my Imbel M911A1 which has been over 4000rnds, specially with this revolver my technique is to shoot most exclusively Double Action sitting my index finger bend on the trigger.
+Since I bought this gun used it had some wear, some of the bluing had come off near the bore and there is a dent at the back near the hammer, possibly due to the gun falling on the floor, I've been told the first owner of this revolver was a São Paulo Civil Police officer, so it probably saw some field use being carried in plains clothing, I have no idea how many rounds it could've shot before I bought it, but the trigger feels excellent for such a gun, probably broke-in for sure, using a Lyman Digital Gauge I've measured the trigger to 9 lbs at Double Action, and 2 lbs at Single Action, the single action pull is very close to my Imbel M911A1 which has seen over 4000rnds, specially with this revolver my technique is to shoot most exclusively Double Action sitting my index finger bend on the trigger.

 Before and After applying Birchwood Casey Permablue to re-do parts of the bluing finish: